rheh/HTML5-canvas-projects/README.md

 HTML5-canvas-projects
 =====================

-Happy Coding:)
+## HTML-5 Cannvas Project

-HTML5 Canvas projects - including simple Thermometer, speedometer, map and compass.
+We code many things including simple thermometer, speedometer, map and compass using Javascript, HTML, CSS and more!

+Happy Coding :D